qtgye/gulp-tasks-preset/README.md

 ### Default and Watch
 Default task will automatically run all the registered tasks in your gulpfile.

 Watch task will only be registered if you run `gulp watch`.

 The watch task is in its own file, so you have the freedom to customize/override it (e.g., if you want to use proxy for the browserSync, etc.).
+It uses [gulp-watch](https://github.com/floatdrop/gulp-watch) plugin to allow new files to be included in the watch, which cannot be done with the native `gulp.watch`.